ghimiresdp/python-notes/projects/project_02.md

 Lets start with the word:

-What its the process in OOP when a child class derrives all the features and characters from it's parent class?
+What is the process in OOP when a child class derrives all the features and characters from it's parent class?

 total attempts: 0